Nespresso, Tassimo or Dolce Gusto?

 Dualit has a small range of compact coffee machines that give the flexibility of using either ground coffee, ESE pods and Dualit NX coffee pods, which you use with a specially adapted portafilter.

-Dualit's NX capsules are also Nespresso compatible, so can be used in other Nespresso machines, but Nespresso capsules won't work in Dualit models.
+Dualit's NX capsules are also Nespresso compatible, so can be used in other Nespresso machines, and vice versa, although not in all older machines.
+Some older Dualit machines require you to pre-pierce the capsules before you insert them, as the design has changed over time.

 What can I drink?

-Dualit NX coffee pods are available in more than 10 coffee blends, including decaf and lungo.
-Dualit also makes a range of tea capsules, including herbal and breakfast teas.
+Dualit NX coffee pods are available in more than 10 coffee blends.

+- Dualit's small range offers a classic espresso, and intense espresso, a lungo and a decaf option.

+- Dualt also makes a couple of compostable options, which are also Nespresso compatible.

 How does it work?